openfheorg/openfhe-development/docs/assets/sphinx_rsts/contributing/developer_ci_cd_docs.rst

 ``workflow_dispatch.inputs.compiler.options`` as the key, and the cmake equivalent option as the value.

-   NOTE - This are linked by the definition of **COMPILERS_MAP** in the jobs and therefore modifying the input will require modification of all *env.COMPILERS_MAP*
+.. note:: This are linked by the definition of **COMPILERS_MAP** in the
+             jobs
+   Modifying the input will require modification of
+      all *env.COMPILERS_MAP*

 Because we want to support many compilers and versions we will need to expose more pairs in the future.
 For now the key things to understand is